Educators

 STEM Programming for High School Students

-• DEEP Summer Academy brings together high school students from across the world to explore advanced topics in engineering including robotics, nanotechnology, product design and biomedical engineering at U of T Engineering.
-DEEP takes place in July each year with an optional on-campus residence experience.
+• DEEP Summer Academy is a unique opportunity to learn from current Graduate students who are working on cutting-edge research.
+DEEP brings together high school students from across the world to explore advanced topics in engineering including robotics, nanotechnology, product design and biomedical engineering at U of T Engineering.

-• Blueprint is designed for highly motivated Black students currently in Grades 9, 10 and 11 who are interested in careers in Science, Technology Engineering and Math with a strong interest in engineering.
+• Blueprint is an academic enrichment program designed for highly motivated Black students currently in Grades 10 and 11 who are interested in careers in Science, Technology, Engineering and Math with a strong interest in Engineering.
+The program includes four weeks of summer programming and year-long student engagement, including monthly webinars and scheduled meet-ups.
+Students will be exposed to state-of-the-art teaching facilities and labs at Canada’s top engineering school and have the opportunity to hear from students and researchers in the fields.

 Frequently Asked Questions